Greetings Internet Stranger and welcome to 24 hours in Cincinnati. Ohio is a smallish state with a surprising number of large cities.

 24 Hours in Cincinnati

-Covington, Kentucky was recently in the news for rather more controversial reasons than being featured on this blog.
+Covington, Kentucky was once in the news for rather more controversial reasons than being featured on this blog.
 (Though the boys involved in the incident were not actually from Covington proper, but rather its suburbs.)
+This has nothing to do with my reasons for taking you to Covington.

-But Covington has long been a pleasant morning trip to take from Cincinnati.
+In fact, Covington has long been a pleasant afternoon trip to take from Cincinnati.
 How often can you take a quick walk from one state and end up in another state?
 While Covington is not as big as Cincinnati, it certainly has enough landmarks and history to teach you…

 three fun facts: covington, kentucky